lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 MACs, if the CAs are able to retrieve and validate the required public keys by some means, such as an out-of-band hash comparison.)

-The requester CA initiates the exchange by generating a cross- certification request (ccr) with a fresh random number (requester random number).
-The requester CA then sends the ccr message to the responder CA.  The fields in this message are protected from modification with a MAC based on the authorization code.
+The requester CA initiates the exchange by generating a cross-certification request (ccr) with a fresh random number (requester random number).
+The requester CA then sends the ccr message to the responder CA.
+The fields in this message are protected from modification with a MAC based on the authorization code.

 Upon receipt of the ccr message, the responder CA validates the message and the MAC, saves the requester random number, and generates